bunkerity/bunkerweb/docs/quickstart_guide.md

 ### Kubernetes

-You need to use environment variables as annotations prefixed with "bunkerized-nginx." inside the Service resource of your PHP-FPM instance :
+You need to use environment variables as annotations prefixed with `bunkerized-nginx.` inside the Service resource of your PHP-FPM instance :

 ```yaml
 apiVersion: apps/v1